My story

 This conversation occurred in the same month that ASCL published its excellent report The Forgotten Third.
 The report highlighted the wasteful and damaging concept of systematically disadvantaging one-third of children through the GCSE qualification.
 It included some very compelling recommendations about improving the teaching and assessment of English, some of which could also be applied to Maths.

 Following this conversation I became optimistic, over-optimistic as it turns out, about the reform of assessment.
-It is an interest which I have continued to pursue through my role at Academies Enterprise Trust (see next section).
+It is an interest which I have continued to pursue through my role at at other school groups (see next section).

 It was a brave challenge for him to take on.
 From its origins in 2008 as a small but successful Essex-based multi-academy trust (MAT), AET grew to 76 schools by 2012.
 These schools were spread all over the country and included primary, secondary and special schools.
 I still cannot fathom how this pace of growth could ever have been approved.
 AET did not build the infrastructure, systems or controls to manage such a portfolio of schools.
 Huge financial deficits accumulated and the majority of schools were assessed by Ofsted as less than good.
 In 2014 the ESFA prevented AET from growing any further and effectively put the Trust into special measures by issuing a Financial Notice To Improve (FNTI).
 Two years later, AET's CEO and most of its trustees were replaced.

 Not long after his appointment in December 2016, Julian contacted me and encouraged me to join him.
 A quick online search of AET led me to conclude that I shouldn't touch it with a barge-pole.
-I was, and to some extent remain, quite sceptical about the model of very large MATs.
+I was, and to some extent remain, quite sceptical about the model of very large MATs with a wide geographical spread.
+Sir David Carter's 2020 book Leading Academy Trusts (which I've summarised here) captures the principles of MATs very well, along with the pitfalls in practice, many of which were the cause of AET's downfall.
 However, Julian can be very persuasive.
 I've always been impressed by his intellectual agility, leadership and educational noblesse oblige.
 These things seem to give him extraordinary amounts of energy which can be infectious.
 Though I remained at APG for a further four years on a part-time basis, I agreed to join AET in April 2017 as Head of Governance.

 Rethinking governance